Good Counselling Skills for Effective Therapy

-The primary goal of counselling is to help people through talking, analysis and encouragement.
+The primary goal of counselling is to help people work through problems using structured conversation, reflection, and practical strategies.
 A range of skills are required for effective counselling, some of which can be learned by completing a counselling degree.

 1. Genuineness – Being Real